ckeditor/ckeditor4-docs/docs/features/exportpdf/README.md

 Due to the differences between browsers and operating systems it is not always possible to reach a perfect match between content in the editor and PDF.
 However, thanks to flexible configuration, adjusting couple of configuration options can make the difference hardly noticeable.

 Make the editor width correspond with the chosen paper format for output file - e.g. for the `A4` format (which is used by the export service [by default](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Page-format)) the editor width should be equal to `840px`.
-Then mind the margins - if they are changed for the PDF using [custom config](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Margins), also update them for editor using {@linkapi CKEDITOR.addCss} method.
-To take things a step further you may experiment with {@link guide/dev/example_setups/README#document-editor Document Editor setup}.
+Then mind the margins - if they are changed for the PDF using [custom config](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Margins), also update them for editor itself providing additional styling via {@linkapi CKEDITOR.addCss} method.
+To take things a step further you may also experiment with {@link guide/dev/example_setups/README#document-editor Document Editor setup}.

 ### Custom CSS rules